-- 8.6.
+- 8.7.
+Article 1 protects the rights of everyone to the peaceful enjoyment of their possessions.
+No person can be deprived of their possession except in the public interest and subject to the relevant national and international law. - 8.8.
 Article 8 protects private and family life, the home and correspondence.
-No public authority can interfere with this interest except if it is in accordance with the law and is necessary in the interests of national security, public safety or the economic well-being of the county - 8.7.
-In considering the above Articles it should be noted that where such landowners as set out in 3.4 above may wish to carryout development of their land then the road will assist them in that regard, subject to any planning policies on any individual application, and they will be compensated for any land acquired under the CPO - 8.8 Members will need balance whether the powers it is recommended are compatible with the European Convention on Human Rights.
-In weighing up the issues as set out in this report it may conclude that there is a compelling case in the public interest for the acquisition of land which will bring benefits to the residents and businesses of Crewe that could not achieved by agreement and this outweighs the loss that will be suffered by existing landowners.
+No public authority can interfere with this interest except if it is in accordance with the law and is necessary in the interests of national security, public safety or the economic well-being of the county - 8.9.
+In considering the above Articles it should be noted that where such landowners as set out in 3.4 above may wish to carryout development of their land then the road will assist them in that regard, subject to any planning policies on any individual application, and they will be compensated for any land acquired under the CPO - 8.10 Members will need balance whether the powers it is recommended are compatible with the European Convention on Human Rights.
+In weighing up the issues as set out in this report it may conclude that there is a compelling case in the public interest for the acquisition of land which will bring benefits to the residents and businesses of Crewe that could not be achieved by agreement and this outweighs the loss that will be suffered by existing landowners.
 The CPO will follow existing legislative procedures.
 All parties have the right to object to the CPO and attend a public inquiry arranged by the Secretary of State.
 Parties not included in the CPO may be afforded that right if the inquiry inspector agrees.
-The decision of the Secretary of State is can be challenged by way of proceedings, following judicial review procedures.
+The decision of the Secretary of State can be challenged by way of proceedings, following judicial review procedures.
 Those whose land is acquired will receive compensation based on the CPO compensation code principles and should the quantum of compensation be at dispute the matter can be referred to the Lands Tribunal for determination.
 The Courts have held that this framework complies with the Convention and as such a decision to proceed with the recommendation is compatible with the Human Rights Act